Start9Labs/documentation/source/getting-started/initial-setup.rst

     :class: toggle expand

     #.
 Confirm that the Embassy is plugged into both power and Ethernet.
     #.
-Confirm the Embassy emitted a two sounds when powering on: a bep and a chime.
+Confirm the Embassy emitted two sounds when powering on: a bep and a chime.
     #.
 Confirm you are entering the correct product key.
+    #.
+Confirm your phone is not using a VPN.
     #.
 Close and reopen the Setup App and try again.
     #.
 Rarely, certain routers do not support mDNS.
 Please see the "Advanced" tab.